amplitude/amplitude-docs/content/collections/funnel-analysis/funnel-analysis-interpret.md

 ![completed_within.png](/output/img/funnel-analysis/completed-within-png.png)

 By default, Amplitude assumes events will not be triggered within one second of each other.
-However, in some situations—like when you have multiple events firing at the same times—you may need a more detailed level of time resolution.
+However, in some situations — like when you have multiple events firing at the same times — you may need a more detailed level of time resolution.
 In these cases, Amplitude can resolve events on a per-millisecond level.

 ![millisecond.png](/output/img/funnel-analysis/millisecond-png.png)

 Simply check *Millisecond resolution* in the *Advanced* drop-down.

+{{partial:admonition type='note'}}
-**NOTE:** This setting can cause issues if you are generating client event times in distributed or multithreaded environments.
+This setting can cause issues if you are generating client event times in distributed or multithreaded environments.
 Contact Amplitude support if you need assistance.
+{{/partial:admonition}}

 ### Conversion